Belfast (film): Accolades

 At the 2021 Toronto International Film Festival, the film won the People's Choice Award.
 At the Middleburg Film Festival, the Best Narrative Feature award went to Belfast.
 Kenneth Branagh won for Best Screenplay at the 79th Golden Globe Awards.
 The film won the Outstanding British Film Award at the 75th BAFTA Awards.

 At the 94th Academy Awards, the film was nominated for seven Academy Awards, including Best Picture, Best Director, Actor in a Supporting Role (for Hinds) and Actress in a Supporting Role (for Dench).
 At the age of 87, Judi Dench became the second oldest nominee in the category of Best Supporting Actress for her performance, after Gloria Stuart was nominated in the same category for her role in Titanic (1997).
-Branagh became the first individual to have been nominated in a total of seven different categories with his nominations in the Best Picture and Best Original Screenplay categories for his work on the film.
+Branagh became the first person to have been nominated in a total of seven different categories with his nominations in the Best Picture and Best Original Screenplay categories for his work on the film.